leepyng/vue-localStorage/README.md

   a config file to manage localStorage of all data

 # how to use
-	1.include file to the main.js
+	1.include file to the project

 	2.config file with the follow code:
 		import Dao from './vue-localStorage.js'